Women's football in Argentina: Amateur from AFA

 In the mid-1980s, FIFA had determined to promote women's football and as part of that process in 1991 the first World Cup Women in China and the first South American Women's Championship in Brazil.

-It was within this framework that on 27 October 1991, the first official women's soccer tournament in Argentina began organized by AFA, known as the Women's Soccer Championship.
-This tournament had the participation of eight teams and the winner was Club Atlético River Plate.
+It was within this framework that on 27 October 1991, the first official women's football tournament in Argentina began organized by AFA, known as the Campeonato de Fútbol Femenino (Women's Football Championship).
+This tournament had the participation of eight teams and the winner was River Plate.